 Submitted material that has been permanently archived is listed in the catalogues.
 The catalogues are available in the reading room, some of them also online.
 The catalogue for a particular collection area lists all files with respective shelf numbers (German: 'Signatur').
 In addition, the catalogue states the timespan of file contents (date of earliest document to date of latest document), the file title, and a brief summary of the most important events or persons.

 Once you have ascertained the shelf number (German: 'Signatur'), you can submit your request to view the material. spk-digital is an online database that contains the catalogue for files relating to the Gemäldegalerie from 1830 to 1945, as well as historical installation views of works from the Gemäldegalerie’s collection on display in the Kaiser Friedrich Museum (now Bode-Museum).
-Part of the Photograph Collection is also searchable via the Staatliche Museen zu Berlin website, smb-digital, and the bpk - Bildagentur für Kunst, Kultur und Geschichte.
+Part of the Photograph Collection is also searchable via Collections Online: the Online portal for the collections of the Staatliche Museen zu Berlin and the bpk-Bildagentur.

 Material can be ordered directly in the reading room or beforehand in writing.
 Please ensure that the shelf numbers ('Signaturen') are stated correctly.

 Monday: 2 pm

 Tuesday to Friday: 10 am and 2 pm

 Documents are issued on the same day.
 Orders placed after 2 pm are processed for the next day.
 Up to ten files can be ordered per day.